Rithu-rockz/namaste-react/README.md

 Setup:
 install react testing lib
 install jest
-install its dependencies - babel and config it.- but while doing this it may conflict as parcel use its own babel config so to make ours work config parcel to disable transpilation babel
+install its(babel) dependencies - babel and config it.- but while doing this it may conflict as parcel use its own babel config so to make ours work config parcel to disable transpilation babel command
+-npm run test(scripts in package.json file)
+jest confirg - npx jest --init install jsdom library test case started any js file inside__tests__or ts file will be considered as test file install jsdom library include @babel/preset-react to make jsx works in test cases include @babel/preset-react in config file npm i -D @testing-library/jest-dom